 Despite the adaptive efforts of the Cherokee and other tribes, the federal government and officials of many states were determined to remove all Indians from their homelands.
 In 1830, Congress passed the Indian Removal Act, authorizing the forced removal of 46,000 Native Americans from their ancestral lands.
 The Cherokee Nation, along with many supporters, including Henry Clay, Daniel Webster and David Crockett, made impassioned appeals against the removal.
 This exhibition spotlights the controversial and spirited debates conducted by key political figures of the day.

 In 1835, the United States, unable to conclude a treaty with the duly-authorized representatives of the Cherokee Nation, recognized a minority faction as the new leaders and signed a treaty with them.
 The “so-called” treaty of New Echota ceded the last remaining portion of the Cherokee homeland east of the Mississippi and gave the Cherokee two years to voluntarily move to the Indian Territory (present day Oklahoma).
 When the time had elapsed in May 1838, only 2,000 of the 17,000 Cherokee subject to the treaty had removed.
 As a result, 7,000 federal and state troops descended on the Cherokee Nation to physically extricate 15,000 people.
 The journey to the west was arduous, with the very old and very young suffering the most.
-Hundreds of people died along the way.
+Thousands of people died along the way.

 Those in opposition to the treaty blamed those who acquiesced for all the suffering and hardship, resulting in dissention and violence.
 More than 150 people were killed during several years of turmoil.
 The post-removal factionalism ended with the 1846 Treaty with the Cherokees, which offered a general amnesty to those involved in the post-removal violence.
 It also ushered in a period of great achievement and prosperity now referred to as the Golden Age of the Cherokee Nation.
 During this period, the Cherokee were able to re-affirm the commitment to a democratic, constitutional government and a national bilingual newspaper.
 The Cherokee created a public school system of 144 elementary schools and built two institutions of higher learning.
 The Cherokee capital of Tahlequah became a hub of commercial activity, and the nearby town of Park Hill experienced a cultural and intellectual renaissance.